Marketing’s vision for the circular economy

 - 24 June 2022

-James George, a strategic advisor at Pyxera, took to the stage at CIM’s inaugural Sustainability Summit to explain the importance of the circular economy and why foresight is crucial for the widespread adoption of sustainable business practices.
-After his talk, George shared his thoughts exclusively with CIM’s content hub on his vision for the circular economy and the crucial buy-in needed to make this dream a reality.
+James George, a strategic advisor at PYREXA Global, took to the stage at CIM’s inaugural Sustainability Summit to explain the importance of the circular economy and why foresight is crucial for the widespread adoption of sustainable business practices.
+After his talk, James shared his thoughts exclusively with CIM’s content hub on his vision for the circular economy and the crucial buy-in needed to make this dream a reality.

-It is clear from what George says that our attitudes and practices as a society are in urgent need of total re-assessment.
-Something that George was very clear on is that sustainability shouldn’t be about an anti-growth business model; instead, it should focus on finding a different way to look at business growth:
+It is clear from what James says that our attitudes and practices as a society are in urgent need of total re-assessment.
+Something that James was very clear on is that sustainability shouldn’t be about an anti-growth business model; instead, it should focus on finding a different way to look at business growth:

 "It’s not anti-growth, it's just a different kind of growth, a growth that’s restorative and regenerative.
 It’s about looking at the bits of the economy that are growing, whether that's through new green industries, whether it's through new green jobs, whether it's through innovation of existing products, or new technologies that enable us to answer some of these questions.".

 Addressing the issue of maintaining economic growth through production and consumption from an oppositional standpoint, and asking how we can enable consumption that leads to a restorative and regenerative type of economic growth, re-frames the problem entirely.
 This offers the possibility of a world where consumption is not just used as a tool to drive growth in the economy, but where consumption of specific products actually negates damaging effects on the planet.